 Living in Lynnhaven, VA

-Lynnhaven, Virginia -- one of seven boroughs of booming tourist town Virginia Beach -- is constantly reinventing itself.
-The community has been called Henry Towne, Pleasure House Point, Bayville, Chesapeake Beach and Lynn Haven at one time or another, and has transformed itself from a sleepy suburb into a vibrant residential neighborhood.
+one of seven boroughs of booming tourist town Virginia Beach, Lynnhaven, Virginia is constantly reinventing itself.
+The community has been called Henry Towne, Pleasure House Point, Bayville, Chesapeake Beach, and Lynn Haven at one time or another, and has transformed itself from a sleepy suburb into a vibrant residential neighborhood.

 Things to Do

-Nearby Owl's Creek Golf Course, an 18-hole executive course surrounded by lush landscape, is a popular retreat for golfing enthusiasts living in Lynnhaven, Virginia.
-Alternatively, you can visit Lynnhaven Fishing Pier, a quarter-mile-long wooden structure that extends into the Atlantic Ocean.
-Another prominent attraction in Lynnhaven, VA, is Ferry Plantation House, a grand brick mansion with a Federal architectural exterior, built by George McIntosh in 1830.
-The nearby Cape Henry Lighthouse, built in 1792, was the first lighthouse constructed by the federal government.
+One prominent attraction in Lynnhaven, VA, is Ferry Plantation House, a grand brick mansion with a Federal architectural exterior, built by George McIntosh in 1830.
+Built in 1792, the nearby Cape Henry Lighthouse, was the first lighthouse constructed by the federal government.
 Take a tour of the iconic building and look out at the Atlantic Ocean from the top.

 Housing in Lynnhaven